Meet the cast of Bancroft series 2

 Adrian Edmondson performs Cliff Walker

 Who’s Cliff Walker?
-Superintendent Cliff Walker is a straight-laced senior officer who we first met in collection one.
+Superintendent Cliff Walker is a straight-laced senior officer who we first met in sequence one.
 Although he as soon as went up towards Bancroft for promotion, he “has been pushed into an increasingly impotent, figure-head position and fighting to prove his relevance and importance within the new service and the modern world of policing.”
-Cliff is now stuffed with a “burning bitterness”, particularly following the demise of his protégé DS Katherine Stevens – and he’s “obsessed with his need to bring Elizabeth to justice.”
+Cliff is now filled with a “burning bitterness”, particularly following the loss of life of his protégé DS Katherine Stevens – and he’s “obsessed with his need to bring Elizabeth to justice.”

 What else has Adrian Edmondson been in?
-Edmondson’s current roles have included Daniel Cook dinner in EastEnders, unloving wealthy dad William within the TV mini-series Cheat, and Max Dennis in Summer time of Rockets.
-He was Rely Ilya Rostov in Conflict & Peace, and performed Captain Peavey in Star Wars: The Final Jedi.
+Edmondson’s latest roles have included Daniel Cook dinner in EastEnders, unloving wealthy dad William within the TV mini-series Cheat, and Max Dennis in Summer season of Rockets.
+He was Depend Ilya Rostov in Battle & Peace, and performed Captain Peavey in Star Wars: The Final Jedi.

 Lee Boardman performs George Morris